ror-community/ror-site/content/test/_post.md

 {{< callout color="dark-grey" icon="fa-envelope" >}} This is a dark grey callout box, with an envelope icon.
 We are not - we are [not keeping up with other websites](#). {{< /callout >}}

-{{< callout color="mustard" >}} ## This is an orange callout box with a heading and no icon.
+{{< callout color="orange" >}} ## This is an orange callout box with a heading and no icon.
 Lorem Ipsum is the single greatest threat.
 We are not - we are not keeping up with other websites.
 Lorem Ipsum best not make any more threats to your website.
 It will be met with fire and fury like the world has never seen.
 Does [everybody know](#) that pig named Lorem Ipsum?
-An ‘extremely credible source’ has called my office and told me that Barack Obama’s placeholder text is a fraud. {{< /callout >}}
+An ‘extremely credible source’ has called my office and told me that this website's placeholder text is a fraud. {{< /callout >}}

 {{< callout color="black" icon="fa-question-circle" >}} This is a black callout box, with a question-circle icon.
 Lorem Ipsum is the single greatest threat.
 We are not - we are not keeping up with other websites.
 Lorem Ipsum best not make any more threats to your website.
 It will be met with fire and fury like the world has never seen.
 Does everybody know that pig named Lorem Ipsum?
-An [‘extremely credible source’](#) has called my office and told me that Barack Obama’s placeholder text is a fraud. {{< /callout >}}
+An [‘extremely credible source’](#) has called my office and told me that this website's placeholder text is a fraud. {{< /callout >}}

 ## Buttons